hustcer/nushell.github.io/.ebook-pub/commands/source.md

 ## Parameters

-- `filename`: the filepath to the script file to source
+- `filename`: The filepath to the script file to source.

 ## Input/output types: